 Follow these step-by-step instructions to receive donations on your Squarespace site.

 If you prefer, you can watch our integration video guide — it will walk you through the donation form integration process in just under 2 minutes!

-Recurring Donation Form on a Squarespace
+How to Set Up a Recurring Donation Form on Squarespace

 Turn on SSL

-Squarespace offers two different SSL security settings, be sure to activate the “Secure” setting.
+Squarespace offers two different SSL security settings.
+Be sure to activate the “Secure” setting.
 To do so, click the “Settings” button on your Home Menu.

 Then, under “Website”, click “Security & SSL”, and choose the “Secure” setting under “Security Preference” (see image below).
-Remember, in order to reduce risks, Donorbox requires that a webpage be SSL secured before you can embed a donation form onto it.
+Remember, in order to reduce risks, Donorbox requires that a webpage is SSL secured before you can embed a donation form onto it.

 Tips on How to Encourage Your Visitors to Make a Donation